 Details Of Signing Up For Betterment

 Signing up for Betterment is about as simple as a process can get.
-I went through it a couple of weeks ago when signing up for my own account (wish i had waited now that they have the $25 bonus!).
+I went through it a couple of weeks ago when signing up for my own account.
 It will take you about 5 minutes to enter all your information.
 You’ll need the following to get started:

 - Contact information, date of birth, and social security number